Celebrating New Year with “Sticky Cake”

 -

 - Line the bottom of a 9-inch cake tin with waxed paper.
 Grease the paper and the side of the tin liberally with vegetable oil.
-Pour the glutinous rice mixture into the cake tin.
-Steam the cake on a rack over boiling water in a wok.
-Steam for about 45 minutes.
+Put the glutinous rice dough into the cake tin.
+Steam the cake on a rack over boiling water in a wok or in a metal steamer.
+Steam for about one hour.

 - This cake is usually covered in egg batter and deep-fried before serving.
 Slice the cake into about quarter inch thick slices.
 Make an egg batter by mixing one egg and one teaspoon of cornstarch.
-Coat the cake slices with a think layer of cornstarch, and then dip in the egg batter.
-Deep-fry the cake in very hot oil until the batter turns brown.
+Dip the cake slices in the egg batter and fry the cake in a frying pan with about 1/8 inch deep of vegetable oil.
+Drain the fried cake on paper towel before serving.

 Thank you so much for this!
 Hope you have a happy and wonderful new year!